-- 12.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
+12.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
 The MDL concentrations listed in Table 1 were obtained using reagent water.
-Similar results were achieved using representative wastewaters.
-The MDL actually achieved in a given analysis will vary depending on instrument sensitivity and matrix effects. - 12.2 This method has been demonstrated to be applicable for the concentration range from the MDL to 100 x MDL.
-Direct aqueous injection techniques should be used to measure concentration levels above 1000 x MDL. - 12.3 This method was tested by 20 laboratories using reagent water, drinking water, surface water, and three industrial wastewaters spiked at six concentrations over the range 2.1- $550 \, \mu g/L$.
-Single operator precision, overall precision, and method accuracy were found to be directly related to the concentration of the parameter and essentially independent of the sample matrix.
-Linear equations to describe these relationships are presented in Table 3.
+The MDL actually achieved in a given analysis will vary depending on instrument sensitivity and matrix effects.

+- 12.2 This method is recommended for the concentration range from the MDL to 1000 x MDL.
+Direct aqueous injection techniques should be used to measure concentration levels above 1000 x MDL. - 12.3 In a single laboratory (Battelle-Columbus), the average recoveries and standard deviations presented in Table 2 were obtained.
+Seven replicate samples were analyzed at each spike level.